Mary Ann Vecchio: Later life

 Vecchio ran away from home again, got caught and was sent to juvenile detention.
 She ran away from juvenile detention, but was caught again.
 When she eventually was released from juvenile detention, she was constantly followed by police, who arrested her for loitering and smoking marijuana.
-In 2017, she described herself at this time: "I was a mess, like I was trying to punch my way out of a paper bag."
-She was profiled in a 1977 broadcast of 60 Minutes, where she was described as a "maladjusted kid."
+In 2017, she described herself as having been "a mess, like I was trying to punch my way out of a paper bag."
+She was profiled in a 1977 broadcast of 60 Minutes, where she was described as a "maladjusted kid" and interviewed by Morley Safer about her prostitution arrests in Miami.

 At age 22, Vecchio moved to Las Vegas, Nevada, married Joe Gillum in 1979, and became a clerk at a casino coffee shop.
 She lived in Las Vegas for nearly 20 years, eventually being promoted to the casino floor.
 In 1995, Vecchio and John Filo met for the first time, when both were scheduled to appear at an Emerson College conference commemorating the 25th anniversary of the shootings.
 She also appeared at Kent State University in May of the same year for the 25th annual commemoration.
 She returned to Kent State University again for the 36th commemoration in May 2006 and for the 37th commemoration in May 2007.

 In 2001, Vecchio earned her high school diploma at the age of 46.
 She ended her marriage and moved back to Florida to live in a camper trailer while she worked at the spa at Trump National Doral Miami and took classes at Miami Dade Community College to become a respiratory therapist.
 After graduating, she worked at the Veterans Affairs Center at Jackson Memorial Hospital in Miami, though she never disclosed that she was the girl in the famous Kent State photo.
 Vecchio states that she did not realize that she displayed behaviors characteristic of post-traumatic stress disorder until she worked with veterans.

 Since retirement, she has been living near the Everglades, growing avocados and oranges on a small plot.
 Vecchio reported that she was greatly affected by watching the video of the murder of George Floyd in 2020.